onweru/compose/exampleSite/content/docs/compose/customize.md

 ### How do I disable dark mode?

-Under `params` add `enableDarkMode = false` to your `config.toml` file.
+Under `params` add `enableDarkMode = false` to your `hugo.toml` file.
 If your site is based on the exampleSite, the value is already included; you only need to uncomment it.

 > The user will still have the option to activate dark mode, if they so wish through the UI